admbtlr/reams/README.md

-Once those three services are up and running, you can create `.env` file based on `.env.example`.
+Once those three services are up and running, create an `.env` file based on `.env.example`.

 Then you'll need to install the depedencies: